stolostron/rhacm-docs/about/gdpr_readiness.md

 * **User Authentication Data, including User IDs and passwords:** User ID and password management are handled through a client enterprise LDAP directory. <!--is enterprise the correct language since this is open source?
 I think it should be changed to client subscription--> Users and groups that are defined in LDAP can be added to {{site.data.keyword.product}} platform teams and assigned access roles. {{site.data.keyword.product}} platform stores the email address and user ID from LDAP, but does not store the password. {{site.data.keyword.product}} platform stores the group name and upon login, caches the available groups to which a user belongs.
 Group membership is not persisted in any long-term way.
 Securing user and group data at rest in the enterprise LDAP must be considered. {{site.data.keyword.product}} platform also includes an authentication service, Open ID Connect (OIDC) that interacts with the enterprise directory and maintains access tokens.
 This service uses MongoDB as a backing store.
 * **Service authentication data, including user IDs and passwords:** Credentials that are used by {{site.data.keyword.product}} platform components for inter-component access are defined as Kubernetes Secrets.
 All Kubernetes resource definitions are persisted in the `etcd` key-value data store.
 Initial credential values are defined in the platform configuration data as Kubernetes Secret configuration YAML files.
 For more information, see [Managing Secrets](../manage_applications/managing_secrets.md).
 * **Helm chart data:** {{site.data.keyword.product}} platform includes a catalog of containerized software and services that you can browse and install in your cluster from Helm charts.
 The Helm service persists configuration data in a MongoDB backing store.
-* **Monitoring Data:** You can use {{site.data.keyword.product}} platform monitoring to monitor the status of your cluster and applications <!--remove applications-->.
+* **Monitoring Data:** You can use {{site.data.keyword.product}} platform monitoring to monitor the status of your cluster.
 This service uses Grafana and Prometheus to present detailed information about cluster nodes and containers.
-Additional monitoring stacks can be deployed for application monitoring.
 Monitoring data might be persisted using Kubernetes `PersistentVolumes`.
 * **Logging Data:** {{site.data.keyword.product}} platform uses an ELK stack for system logs.
 ELK is an abbreviation for three products, Elasticsearch, Logstash, and Kibana, that are built by Elastic and together comprise a stack of tools that you can use to stream, store, search, and monitor logs.
 The ELK stack that is provided with {{site.data.keyword.product}} platform uses the official ELK stack images that are published by Elastic.
 Logging is configured by default for the {{site.data.keyword.product}} platform services.
-Additional ELK stacks can be deployed for application logging.

 ## Data access
 {: #dataaccess}